 We sat down with our founder, and brains behind our formulations, Saya McDermott.
 Over the last two years, she has learnt how to maintain and target her skin concerns with pregnancy-safe ingredients and a consistent routine.
 Saya explains how to deal with common pregnancy skin concerns, what to avoid and what her skincare routine looks like now she’s a mum of two!

 “Over the years I’ve developed some great products to combat a wide range of skin concerns.
 The added bonus is I can use them all while pregnant.
 My routine is pretty simple and luckily, my skincare routine has never had to change regardless of if I’m pregnant or breastfeeding.”

 “When it comes to skincare, consistency leaves clues - I know we’ve all heard it before but if you’re wanting to see results, ensuring you stick to your routine is so important.
 I’ll never go to bed without washing my face and moisturising.

 Here’s how you do it…”

 1. Cleanse.
-“I like to use the Foaming Cleanser to freshen up first thing.
+“I like to use the Cleansing Gel to freshen up first thing.
 It’s packed full of glow-enhancing antioxidants and will leave your skin feeling fresh without that dry, tight feeling.”